 It is a common perception that the best way to deliver negative feedback is by sandwiching it between two positive comments about the employee.
 However, this often proves to be a bad idea in real-life situations as it often results in the employees completely ignoring the corrective feedback and focusing only on the positive comments.
 So rather than beating around the bush, it is advisable for the managers to adopt a more direct approach while detailing the shortcomings of the employees.
 This ensures that the employees fully understand the outcomes of their performance assessment and the steps they need to take to get more positive feedback in the future.

-One of the biggest mistakes committed by managers while delivering negative performance assessment feedback is to make them feel defensive.
-This generally happens when the managers choose to focus more on the personality shortcomings of the employees rather than their observed behavior drawbacks.
+One of the biggest mistakes committed by managers while delivering negative feedback as part of performance assessment is to make them feel defensive.
+This generally happens when the managers choose to focus more on the personality shortcomings of the employees rather than their observed behaviour drawbacks.
 When faced with such direct criticism, the employees start focusing on the best arguments they can provide to counter the feedback rather than trying to internalize the information being provided.
 This naturally proves counterproductive for the employees, managers and most importantly the organization.

 At the time of giving negative feedback, the manager should make sure that they provide ample opportunity for the employees to express their views.
 They should listen clearly to what the employees have to say without interrupting them unless it is absolutely necessary.
 This simple initiative can enhance the effectiveness of performance management quite significantly.
 It will help the managers understand the fears, personal challenges, or other factors that might be impacting the performance of the employees and hindering their growth.
 This information can then be used to take corrective measures for improving employee performance and ensuring their better growth and development.